Category: Encyclopedia of the Eye

 SHORTSIGHTEDNESS (MYOPIA)

-Shortsightedness or myopia is a condition in which light rays focus in front of the retina, instead of directly on the surface of it, causing shortsighted people to squint in order to get a sharp image of an object.
-To shortsighted people distant objects appear blurry, but they see close objects relatively clearly.
-The sign […]
+Shortsightedness or myopia is a condition in which light rays focus in front of the retina, instead of directly on the surface of it, causing shortsighted people to squint in […]

 Read more »